alorum/seoslides/readme.txt

 = 1.2.2 =

+* Allow imported slides to "inherit" the background of the default/master slide rather than be set individually.
 * Remove the CSS Customizer since it's not necessary and causing a few problems.
 * Fix a minor PHP notice that was interfering with Jetpack-delivered images.
 * Auto-number slides as they come in via the importer.